 Take a nap, change your life

 Doctors, researchers, and scientists agree: quality sleep is crucial for good health.
+And regular naps can help top up the sleep you need if you’re not getting enough at night.

 Our bodies need sleep to recover from the wear and tear of daily life while our brains rely on sleep to sort and store memories and problem solve.
-Under the cover of sleep, our veins are flooded with age-defying human growth hormones while an army T cells are raised and sent into battle to fight against colds and infection.
+Under the cover of sleep, our veins are flooded with age-defying human growth hormones while an army T-cells are raised and sent into battle to fight against colds and infection.
 What’s more, sleep lowers the risk of just about every scary health issue as we age.

 Grab your headphones because we’ve gathered the best (in our opinion) TED Talks videos that focus on napping – paying back that sleep debt in smaller chunks rather than a whole night.
 These videos are short, smart and will give you something to consider the next time you think it’s okay to skimp on your sleep.